flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 The CPU employs a **variable clock speed** that will reach up to **3.58 MHz** during register operations and down to **1.79 MHz** when accessing slow external buses (i.e. the serial/controller port).

-The 5A22 features:
+In summary, the 5A22 features:
-- A **65816 ISA**: A 16-bit instruction set which extends the original 6502 ISA, but doesn't implement the undocumented instructions some NES games ended up using.
+- A **65816 ISA**: A 16-bit instruction set which extends the original 6502 ISA, but doesn't implement undocumented instructions some NES games ended up using.
   - The [broken BCD mode]({{< ref "nes#scrapped-functions" >}}) is **working** again.
 - **16-bit registers**.
   - The accumulator (where arithmetic operations are performed) and index register (used to compute memory addresses) can switch between 16-bit and 8-bit mode.